-Students may enroll in any of seven ABA-approved courses, including the legal internship program, to earn up to six credit hours during our four-week Dublin program.
-Two of these courses are two-credit courses, offered five days per week for four weeks.
-Four other courses are one-credit courses offered over a one- or two-week period.
+Students may enroll in any of five ABA-approved courses, including the legal internship program, to earn up to six credit hours during our four-week Dublin program.
+Two of these courses are two-credit courses, offered five days per week for four weeks. two other courses are one-credit courses offered over a two-week period.

 All courses involve a European, international, or comparative law perspective.
 Some of the courses include Irish or other European guest lecturers and field trips to various legal, political, and financial institutions.
 Typically, all students in the Dublin program, regardless of whether they are enrolled in a particular course, are invited to hear guest speakers and attend field trips.
 Some speakers or trips may be scheduled for the entire program, unconnected to a particular course.

 Tulsa Students: All courses and the Legal Internship will satisfy the Tulsa Transnational Graduation Requirement.

 Intellectual property has played a prominent role in international commerce since the late 19th century, but in recent decades its growing global importance has been marked.
 Goods and services produced and traded within and between countries are increasingly the product of intellectual capital.
 Awareness of the impact of IP regulation is also increasing, as small and medium enterprises, research and development institutions, and indigenous communities have all recognized the importance of IP laws to their businesses and community development.
 The scope of subjects falling within the ambit of IP- electronic commerce; patents and access to drugs and health care; and the preservation and management of genetic resources, traditional knowledge, and folklore - have also increased dramatically, and the developmental priorities of many nations have spurred reactive and proactive responses that place intellectual property at the heart of national and international commerce and politics.